+61 493 868 335

 2. How does a potentiostat work?

-A potentiostat is an electronic device widely used in electrochemistry to precisely control and maintain the voltage (potential) of a working electrode relative to a stable reference electrode and measure the corresponding current flowing through the system.
+A potentiostat is an electronic device used in electrochemistry.
+It controls and maintains the voltage of a working electrode.
+This is done in relation to a stable reference electrode.
+The device also measures the current flowing through the system.

 Here’s a clear and simplified explanation of its working principle: